luisrodge/wp_coding_challenge/README.md

 Once the theme is activated, you need to create a couple of categories to act as sections.
 Next, you must create a Top Menu and assign the categories to it.

+## Deploy To Production

+Since a WordPress site is essentially just a bunch of php files along with a mysql database, must shared hosting providers will already have out of the box support for WordPress.